Self-paced learning is here to stay

 It’s attractive to busy learners for several reasons.

 Let’s say a person lives in Key West, Florida, and the best CE program for the latest walrus veterinary care is in Utqiagvik, Alaska. (and it’s mid-February).
-Besides the fact it would take four of five days to get there from Key West, the timing of the class may not be idealmany in bathrobe staying up late to finish his self-paced assignment. for the learner.
-Self-paced learning eliminates that issue.
+Besides the fact it would take four of five days to get there from Key West, the timing of the class may not be ideal for the learner.
+Self-paced learning eliminates that issue. - Reduced Pressure

 Even with self-paced learning, students still get the benefit of live collaboration with fellow learners and instructors.
 Networking can be just as meaningful as in in-person classes.
 In fact, without geographic restrictions, collaboration may be even more meaningful and well-rounded.